Thanks for visiting - 2023 marks our 20th anniversary!

 Set a timer for 5 minutes (start small, add more later).
 Take a few deep breaths, and then let it flow naturally.
 Don't try to control it.

-Focus your attention on your breath as it enters and exits your nostrils (or, your stomach as it rises and falls) - this is called your anchor.
+Focus your attention on your breath as it enters and exits your nostrils (or, on your stomach as it rises and falls).
+This is called your anchor.

 At some point, you will notice your attention has wandered and you'll become aware of thoughts.
 You will probably be flooded with them!
 They might be about work, a situation you’re worried about, that guy that cut you off in traffic, something stupid you said or did, how annoyed you are at your friend’s post on Facebook…the possibilities are endless!

 When you notice your attention has wandered and you're aware of thoughts, simply return it to your anchor.

 That’s the objective.
 It’s not to control thoughts or stop your mind from producing them.
 It’s to become aware of them, and return your attention to your anchor.

 A consistent meditation practice delivers numerous benefits backed by scientific studies.
 In simple terms, however, it helps distance you from the non-stop mental noise that gives rise to stress, anxiety, self-doubt, a short temper, lack of focus...and on and on.

 It helps you break out of the habit of being lost in thought: dwelling on the past, worrying about the future, fantasizing about an alternate reality (i.e., thinking about something other than right here and now).

-It helps you reverse the conditioned behavior (and habitual actions and reactions) that leads to the struggles in your life.
+It helps you reverse the conditioned behavior (and habitual actions and reactions) that leads to the struggles in life.